TeddyChe2003/XJTU-SY-bearings-dataset-preparation/README.md

-XJTU is a time-sereis bearings dataset.
+XJTU is a time-series bearings dataset.
 The following jupyter file demonstrates one of the many ways to prepare this data.